Dewiliaa/FSDP_Team3/README.md

 ### Scheduling Page (Done by Evan, Aaron):
 #### Evan
-- fetching the stored ads from the dynamoDB
+- Fetching the stored ads from the dynamoDB
-- fetching the connected devices from the devices page
+- Fetching the connected devices from the devices page
-- connection to connected devices
+- Connection to connected devices

 ### Devices Page (Done by Aaron, Garrett):
 ### Aaron